centreon/centreon-documentation/versioned_docs/version-22.04/getting-started/create-graphical-view.md

 optimizes MTRS (Mean Time to Restore Service).

 This tutorial shows you how to create views using Centreon MAP.
-After reading this article, you will have discovered Centreon MAP main features and you will be able to create views that meet your technical or business users' needs.
+After reading this article, you will have discovered Centreon MAP's main features and you will be able to create views that meet your technical or business users' needs.